muaz-khan/WebRTC-Experiment/RTCMultiConnection/README.md

 connection.autoCloseEntireSession = true;
 ```

-It means that session will be `LIVE` all the time; even if initiator leaves the session.
+It means that session will be `active` all the time; even if initiator leaves the session.

 You can call `close` method to enforce closing of the entire session: